jalexspringer/deepline/source/Deepline-Project/index.md

 Explore a new way of traveling.
 We don't offer package tours or large groups - we connect you with the experience of the elite.
 So if you are at the top of your game and want to see the world from the top of a different one - you are in the right place.

 # World Class Athletes
 Team up with the professionals - individuals who have spent their lives pushing the boundaries of what is possible on land, in the air, and on the sea.
-These athletes are at the top of their sport, winning awards and defining the next generation of adventure.
+These athletes are at the leaders in their sports, winning awards and defining the next generation of adventure.

 # Unique Experiences
 These aren't tours that happen ten times a summer for large groups - we create diverse scenarios borrowing from the toughest races, adventures, and challenges on the planet.